usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 waves between employees and customers, and the absence of adequate sound buffers in noisy areas that would reduce the extraneous noise that interferes with communication with people who have limited hearing.

-{% enddetails %}
+#### How does the communication barrier removal requirement relate to the obligation to

-{% details How does the communication barrier removal requirement relate to the obligation to provide auxiliary aids? %}
+provide auxiliary aids?
 Communications devices, such as TDD&#39;s, telephone handset amplifiers, assistive listening devices, and digital check-out displays, are not an integral part of the physical structure of the building and, therefore, are considered